Roger Bernadina: Washington Nationals

 Bernadina's offensive production dropped off in 2013.
-On August 19, 2013, the Nationals released Bernadina to clear a roster spot for David DeJesus, who was acquired from the Chicago Cubs.
+On August 19, the Nationals released Bernadina to clear a roster spot for David DeJesus, who was acquired from the Chicago Cubs.

 Philadelphia Phillies

 On August 21, 2013, Bernadina signed a major league contract with the Philadelphia Phillies.
-In 27 appearances for Philadelphia, he batted .187/.256/.347 with two home runs, five RBI, and one stolen base.
-On October 16, Bernadina was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs.
-He elected free agency the following day.
+In 27 games for Philadelphia, he batted .187/.256/.347 with two home runs, five runs batted in (RBI), and one stolen base.
+On October 16, Bernadina was removed from the 40-man roster and sent outright to Triple-A. He rejected the assignment and elected free agency the following day.

 Cincinnati Reds

 On January 31, 2014, Bernadina signed a minor league contract with the Cincinnati Reds that included a spring training invitation.
-After making the opening day roster, he was designated for assignment on May 3 but was called back up to the Reds on May 5 after an injury to Jay Bruce.
+After making the Opening Day roster, he was designated for assignment on May 3 but was called back up to the Reds on May 5 after an injury to Jay Bruce.
 Bernadina was designated for assignment again on June 21.
-On June 27, Bernadina refused assignment to the Reds' minor league system and became a free agent.
+On June 27, Bernadina refused the assignment to the minors and became a free agent.
 He hit .153 in 44 games for the Reds.